-Inspired by the natural worlds surrounding Tübingen in Germany, Cambridge in England, the village of Schull in southwest Ireland and the West Australian wheatbelt, Kinsella explores through his poems the protection and valuing of human and animal life, and the environment itself.
-Reflecting on how the local and international are in constant flux and exchange, these poems consider the plight of refugees, the degradation of the natural world, militarisation and the tensions of global violence.
-As Kinsella contemplates the failure of public memory to memorialise and adequately face the horrors of the past, he reflects on the unresolved issues of history such as Nazism (Germany) and colonisation (Ireland and Australia).
-Influenced by William Blake’s poetry and art, in particular Dante’s Divine Comedy, Kinsella evokes in his poems a strong relationship between the visual and textual.
+Inspired by the natural world, Kinsella’s poems consider the protection and valuing of human and animal life, and the environment itself.
+Reflecting the constant flux of the global and the local, these poems consider the plight of refugees, the degradation of the environment, militarisation and violence.
+Contemplating the failure of public memory to memorialise, Kinsella reflects on the unresolved issues of history such as Nazism and colonisation.
+Influenced by William Blake’s poetry and art, in particular his uncompleted series of illustrations to Dante’s Divine Comedy, Kinsella evokes a strong relationship between the visual and textual.

-On the Outskirts is a work of strangeness and alienation, but also a work in which a light of redemption is sought – a rehabilitation in the human character and the healing power of 'nature'.
+On the Outskirts is a work of strangeness and alienation, and one in which a light of redemption is sought – a rehabilitation in the human character and the healing power of nature.